The model

 • Work with ideas, frameworks, and data

-• Seek clarity through reasoning and logic
+• Seek clarity through logic and structured thought

-• Form judgments based on evidence and understanding
+• Form judgments grounded in evidence

 emotional